feature-creeps/observability-workshop/stack/compose/levels.md

 * events in EFK
 * structured, one liner logs, aggregated & centralized in EFK
 * technical & business monitoring in prometheus / grafana
+* labeled logs in loki / grafana
 * no tracing

 ##### Level 7
 * events in EFK
 * structured, one liner logs, aggregated & centralized in EFK
 * technical & business monitoring in prometheus / grafana
+* labeled logs in loki / grafana
 * non centextual tracing in zipkin

 ##### Level 8
 * events in EFK
 * structured, one liner logs, aggregated & centralized in EFK
 * technical & business monitoring in prometheus / grafana
+* labeled logs in loki / grafana
 * centextual tracing in zipkin

 ##### Level 8
 * events in EFK
 * structured, one liner logs, aggregated & centralized in EFK
 * technical & business monitoring in prometheus / grafana
+* labeled logs in loki / grafana
 * centextual tracing in zipkin
 * APM (tracing) in EFK